BraceYourselfGames/UE-BYGTextToSpeech/README.md

 ## Unreal Version Support

-* Checked with 4.25 and 4.26
+* Checked with 4.25 and 4.26.
-* Compiles from 4.25 to 5.0EA but not tested, sorry!
+* Compiles with 5.0EA but not tested, sorry!

 ## License